7 tips: This is How You Stand Out Amongst Your Competitors

 Distinguishing yourself from your competitors does not mean trying to avoid being compared to them.

-To be able to stand out in the crowd you must also be present.It does not help to stand out from your competitors if your potential participants do not find you when they are looking for courses.
-Be sure not only to be present on your own profiles and channels (Website, Facebook, LinkedIn and the like), but also on common platforms for course providers and course seekers.
+To be able to stand out in the crowd you must also be present.It does not help to stand out from your competitors if your potential participants do not find you when they are looking for training.
+Be sure not only to be present on your own profiles and channels (Website, Facebook, LinkedIn and the like), but also on common platforms for training providers and seekers.

-At Norway’s leading course portal, www.kursguiden.no, more than 2500 course providers are present and over 1 million course seekers look for courses annually.
+At Norway’s leading training portal, www.kursguiden.no, more than 2500 providers are present and over 1 million seekers look for training annually.
 Are you interested in visibility on the Kursguiden?
 Read more about marketing on Kursguiden here.

-There are, of course, a number of other ways you can differentiate yourself as a course business, but hopefully this list gave you a place to start.
+There are, of course, a number of other ways you can stand out amongst your competitors, but hopefully this list gave you a place to start.
 Feel free to leave a comment in the comments section below if you want to share how you have chosen to differentiate yourself from your competitors!

 Did you like this article?
 Don’t forget to share it!